ferrocene/ferrocene/README.rst

 Updating build dependencies
 ===========================

-FLS uses ``pip-tools`` to manage the Python dependencies used for builds, as it allows pinning hashes for the dependencies.
+The FLS uses ``pip-tools`` to manage the Python dependencies used for builds, as it allows pinning hashes for the dependencies.
 While it doesn't add any additional burden when installing dependencies (the format it outputs is understood by `pip`), you have to install it when regenerating the ``requirements.txt`` file.

 To install `pip-tools`, we recommend first installing `pipx`_, and then running::